laurafancello/ACC_WntBCatPathwaySignature/README.md

 ## ACC_WntBCatPathwaySignature
+In order to use scripts it is required to set as working directory this repository using the following command:
+setwd(<path_to_repository>)

-## Folder "ACC_datasets_formatted"
+## Data folders
-Contains some required input and the output of some of the scripts
+The following folders contains the output of the scripts:

-## Folders "ACC_datasets_integration", "BoxplotsGeneExpression", "DEanalyses_ACC", "Pancancer", "SignatureAndLEF1_inACC"
-Contain scripts output.
+- ACC_datasets_formatted
+- ACC_datasets_integration
+- BoxplotsGeneExpression
+- DEanalyses_ACC
+- Pancancer
+- SignatureAndLEF1_inACC

+The folder "ACC_datasets_formatted" also contains some required input.
-Note that the output of some scripts is the required input of other scripts
+Note that the output of some scripts is the required input of other scripts.

-## Folder "Scripts"
+## Scripts folder
-Contains all scripts used througout the analysis
+Contains the code used througout the analysis

 ### Environment.txt
 Version for all R packages used.